ablestack/reactive-domain-objects/TECHNICAL.md

 }
 ```

-This lifecycle method is called before the synchronization step of a Domain Model instance IF the node is evaluated as having changed and is about to be updated
+This lifecycle method is called before the synchronization step of an RDO instance IF the node is evaluated as having changed and is about to be updated

 ### IBeforeSyncIfNeeded